Last Order: Final Fantasy VII

 Last Order is associated with the Compilation of Final Fantasy VII, a series of prequels and sequels to the original Final Fantasy VII.
-Entries include Before Crisis, Crisis Core, Advent Children, and Dirge of Cerberus.
-Although not an official Compilation installment, the Last Order has nonetheless been included in official guidebooks.
+Although not an official Compilation installment, Last Order has nonetheless been included in official guidebooks.
 The OVA's soundtrack was released with the music of Before Crisis, and select songs were later remixed for Crisis Core.
 Last Order was created due to the success of promotional commercials for Before Crisis, with production lasting six months.
 The plot encompasses two events occurring before the events of Final Fantasy VII.
-One follows Sephiroth destroying a village, and the other follows Zack and Cloud escaping from the Shinra Electric Power Company.
+One follows Sephiroth destroying a village, and the other follows Zack Fair and Cloud Strife escaping from the Shinra Electric Power Company.
 These flashbacks are narrated by Turk leader Tseng.
 Originally meant to focus on Zack, Last Order highlighted Tseng's feelings and position in the Shinra company.
 Last Order received negative fan response due to differences from the original game's content, and the Crisis Core game designers avoided recreating certain scenes from Last Order.

 Background

 Last Order explores situations shown and referenced within Final Fantasy VII and other Compilation titles.
 The world of Final Fantasy VII, referred to as "the Planet", is dependent for its survival on a flow of spirit energy called the Lifestream.
 The megacorporation Shinra eventually rises to power and begins extracting the Lifestream through mako reactors, killing the Planet.
-Shinra uses the Mako as an energy source and to manipulate the strength and abilities of their paramilitary organization, SOLDIER.
+Shinra uses Mako as an energy source and to manipulate the strength and abilities of their paramilitary organization, SOLDIER.
 Sephiroth, considered the strongest member of SOLDIER, is sent to investigate a Mako reactor in the secluded town of Nibelheim and is accompanied by the SOLDIER Zack and two grunts, one of whom is Cloud.
 While there, Sephiroth spends most of his time reading in the Shinra Mansion, which had previously been used by the Shinra scientist Hojo to conduct experiments.
 Through Hojo's log books, Sephiroth comes to learn of his past, in which he was injected with Jenova's cells.
 The Planet had once been inhabited by the Cetra (or "Ancients"), who were almost completely destroyed by Jenova, an extraterrestrial lifeform that crashed onto the Planet 2,000 years previously, and began infecting the Cetra with a virus.
 When Jenova was unearthed by a Shinra science team, it was mistakenly identified as a Cetra.
 This caused Sephiroth to believe he was also a Cetra, and that humans had betrayed his ancestors.